Season 1898/99

 Two days later, the traditional New Year's Day game with Corinthians took place at Hampden Park.
 A record crowd for the fixture of over 21,000 saw Queen's Park win comfortably.
 The Spiders were three ahead at the interval with goals from Wille Stewart, Robert Lambie and Bob McColl.
 After the break, Bertie Corbett pulled a goal back for the Englishmen with a shot that 'keeper James Clark completely missed.
 Queen's hit back and, after David Wilson missed some very easy chances, Robert Lambie made the final score 4-1 with a cross shot.

 The Spiders got their Glasgow League campaign under way on Saturday 7 January 1899 with a match against Third Lanark at Cathkin Park.
 Rain and sleet fell before and throughout the match and Queen's were unable to employ their normal style of play on the heavy and treacherous surface.
 There were few chances in a scoreless first half.
 Third Lanark took the lead after the break when Tom Gibbons chested home a cross from the left.
 James Gillespie then doubled the Volunteers' lead.
 With five minutes to go, Bob McColl pulled a goal back but it was too little too late.
-Third Lanark deserved their win.
+Third Lanark adapted better to the miserable conditions and deserved their win.

 It was Scottish Cup first round day on Saturday 14 January.
 Queen's Park had been drawn away to Kilsyth Wanderers but the clubs agreed to play the tie at Hampden Park.
 The deal suited both sides.
 It was convenient for Queen's Park and allowed Kilsyth Wanderers the opportunity to play at Hampden Park and to benefit financially from the arrangement.
 Queen's gave Wanderers £25 and 250 tickets for the game.
 Poor shooting by the Spiders' forwards kept the match scoreless until, in 35 minutes, Willie Stewart found the net with a fine long shot.
 Dyke Berry then doubled the lead.
 Two second half Bob McColl goals took the final score to 4-0.
 Queen's should have won by a much greater margin but missed chances and a magnificent display by Wanderers' goalkeeper Moffat kept the score down.